 Instructions

-- Preheat the Oven to 225˚ F. Line a large baking sheet with parchment paper.
+- Beat – Preheat the Oven to 225˚ F. Line a large 3/4 baking sheet* with parchment paper.
 Using your stand mixer, beat 6 egg whites on high speed 1 min until soft peaks form.
-With the mixer on, gradually add 1 1/2 cups sugar and beat 10 min on high speed, or until stiff peaks form.
+With the mixer on, gradually add 1 1/2 cups sugar and beat 10 minutes on high speed, or until stiff peaks form.
 It will be smooth and glossy.

 - Pipe meringue into 3 to 3 1/2 inches wide nests onto the parchment paper using a Wilton 1M Tip.
 Indent the center with a spoon to allow room for cream.
-Bake at 225˚ for 1 hr and 15 min then turn the oven off and without opening the door, let meringue in the hot oven another 30 min.
-Outsides will be dry and crisp to the tap and very pale cream-colored and insides will still be marshmallow soft.
+Bake at 225˚ for 1 hr and 15 minutes, then turn the oven off and without opening the door, let the meringue sit in the hot oven another 30 minutes.
+Outsides will be dry and crisp to the touch and very pale cream-colored, and insides will still be marshmallow soft.

-- Transfer the pavlova with the parchment paper onto the counter or a cookie rack and allow it to cool to room temp.
-Once cool, you can top them with whipped cream and fruit or store in an airtight container for 3-5 days at room temperature (in a low humidity place).
+- Cool – Transfer the pavlova with the parchment paper onto the counter or a cookie rack and allow it to cool to room temperature.

-- Beat cold whipping cream with 2 Tbsp sugar in the cold bowl for 2 to 2 1/2 minutes or until whipped and spreadable.
+- Make the Frosting – in a large, cold mixing bowl, combine cold whipping cream with 2 Tbsp sugar and beat on high speed for 2 to 2 1/2 minutes or until whipped and spreadable.

-- Pipe frosting onto the pavlova and top with fresh fruit.*
+- Assemble Pavlovas – Pipe frosting onto the pavlova and top with fresh fruit or your desired toppings.

 Notes